 Harmon Montgomery Limited Litho, Survivor

 Description: This quietly powerful lithograph by Indiana/Florida artist Harmon Montgomery.
-This lithograph is an artist signed limited edition and a wonderful work.
+This lithograph is an artist signed, very limited edition of 100, and a wonderful work.
 The use of space borrows from Japanese Zen painting and emphasizes the power of the face, aptly titled Survivor.